 Nothing goes better with chili than homemade cornbread.
 This recipe, made originally by Mama Cash, (Johnny Cash's mother) is easy to make and tastes good to boot.
 Take our best advice and serve this bread hot out of the oven.

 3. Peanut Butter Cookies

 Recently son John Carter Cash took to Reddit to speak about his late father.
 One Redditor asked what Johnny's quirks were.
 John's response was all food related, "My father liked crunchy peanut butter.
 Fried catfish.
 And deep-fried chicken skin."

 Johnny's mother loved baking these peanut butter cookies whenever she could.

 4. Pineapple Pie

-Peanut butter cookies weren’t the only desserts that Mama Cash made.
-This pineapple pie made with crushed pineapple and vanilla was another family favorite.
-Can you just image eating this on the porch in Tennessee with a glass of sweet tea?
+Peanut butter cookies weren't the only desserts that Mama Cash made.
+This pineapple pie made with crushed pineapple and vanilla was another family favorite food.
+Can you just imagine eating this on the porch in Tennessee with a glass of sweet tea?
 We sure can.

 5. Pan-Fried Okra

 No southerner's table would be complete without a plate of okra.
 Sliced and fried, these okra bites go great with just about anything at the dinner table.
 Make sure when preparing this dish the okra isn't overcooked, otherwise it gets a bit slimy.